 What Should You Know About This Urinary Incontinence?

-Urinary Incontinence is when undesired urine leaks and those with urinary Incontinence tend to have issues with holding their urine and being to start peeing.
+Urinary Incontinence is when undesired urine leaks, and those with urinary Incontinence tend to have issues with holding their urine and begin to start peeing.
 Urinary Incontinence involves the muscles of the pelvic floor.

 - Stress Incontinence

 - Urge Incontinence